Household Ant control

 Sugar ants are a common nuisance pest for homeowners here in Georgia.
 They are most active during the summer months, and with that season just around the corner, it is important that homeowners are prepared.
 To help facilitate this, here is a short guide to help you better understand WHAT sugar ants are and HOW they can be a pest in your home.

 Identification and Habitat:

-The name “Sugar Ant” is used herein Georgia to refer to a species more accurately known as the banded sugar ant.
-This species of social scavenger ants is known for its preference for sugary, glucose-based foods.
+The name “Sugar Ant” is used herein Georgia to refer to many species of household ants.
+A small type of social scavenger ant is known for its preference for sugary, glucose-based foods.

-Banded sugar ants grow to around 1/2 an inch in length as adults, but they can vary in size and coloration based on temperature, moisture level, and other environmental factors.
-They can be most reliably identified by the dark band on the far back of their body.
-It is rare, however, to spot sugar ant workers out and about due to their nocturnal feeding habits.
+Sugar ants grow to around 1/2 an inch in length as adults, but they can vary in size and coloration based on temperature, moisture level, and other environmental factors.

 In the wild, sugar ants will often form subterranean colonies in secluded areas.
 These colonies can produce thousands of workers which work to supply the colony with food.
 In the wild, sugar ants will mostly subsist on food scraps, consuming other insects, and “farming” aphids for their honeydew secretions.
 While they certainly have a distinct preference for sugary foods, these pests will consume almost any food source if necessary.

 Sugar ants prefer a warm environment with a high moisture level.
 This makes Georgia a perfect environment for them during the summer.
 The ants often find suburban areas to be ideal for nesting, as these spaces often host a large number of homes and outdoor eating areas from which they can scavenge food.